-Almost ten years ago, at the opening banquet of the Hotel Conrad Hong Kong, the wines were French and first class: red and white Burgundies, red and white
+Almost ten years ago, at the opening banquet of the Hotel Conrad Hong Kong, the wines were French and first class: red and white Burgundies, red and white Bordeaux.
+There were also cocktails, Champagne, and 12 courses of exotic items with ingredients like snake’s blood, so what went with what became a bit blurred.
+It was all delicious.
+But in Chinese restaurants at home, I continued to find that the wine selections rarely enhanced the food, or even survived it.

-More recently, I attended a nine-course banquet at the Mandarin Court restaurant on Mott Street in the heart of New York's Chinatown, where 12 white wines—mostly French—were on hand for a considered tasting against a primarily seafood menu.
+More recently, I attended a nine-course banquet at the Mandarin Court restaurant on Mott Street in the heart of New York’s Chinatown, where 12 white wines—mostly French—were on hand for a considered tasting against a primarily seafood menu.
 Light, fruity, acidic wines and off-dry wines won out for most of the courses, with Sauvignon Blanc (Australian), Sancerre and Riesling leading the pack.
-Yet we preferred a
+Yet we preferred a Graves and a Provençal white with the lobster baked with ginger and scallions, and a Puligny-Montrachet was the preferred choice with the seafood fried rice.

 Because of the combination of textures, flavors, sauces, spices and cooking styles used in Chinese food, pairing wine with these dishes is an interesting challenge.
 Basic rules of pairings apply, but need to be combined.
 For instance, recipes with sweetness and/or fruit in the sauce can make wine taste bitter, sour, or thin, and overwhelm the fruit flavors in the wine, so the wine should be at least as sweet as the dish.
 Salty or sour flavors in the food, on the other hand, will bring out fruit flavors in a wine and make it taste less dry than normal.
 Savory flavors will enhance the wine, making its flavors and alcohol seem stronger.
 Foods where heat is an important element (deep-fried or spicy) call for something crisp and cold.